+During the year, the Group's National Australia Bank (NAB) facility remained at \$77.50 million which was sufficient to facilitate the acquisitions and capital expenditure during the year as noted above.
 The Group was in compliance with all banking covenants during the year.
 Under the terms of its NAB debt facility, Eureka is able to deposit and withdraw funds in accordance with its working capital needs, subject to satisfaction of the bank's covenants.
-At balance date, the drawn amount under the facility was \$57.18 million (2020: \$54.47 million).
+At balance date, the drawn amount under the facility was \$70.08 million (2021: \$57.18 million).
+The loan expiry is 31 March 2024.
 Details are contained in Note 19.